Sanjeev-8205/ga4_dataset-bigquery-analytics/README.md

   To fetch the data and manipulate it to make it business ready.

 - **LookerStudio**
-  Create the dashboard pages using the data processed in BigQuery.
+  Creates the dashboard pages using the data processed in BigQuery.